SmartArray/MediaRename/README.md

 # Rename script for images
 This script is useful if you want to merge images of two different devices into one single directory.
 Using this script you won't probably have filename conflicts.
-Plus: The filenames are sortable according to their date.
+Plus: The filenames are sortable according to their dates.

+Example:
+./IMG_3128.JPG -> ./20171109_032037.JPG

+Note:
+20171109_032037 is the exif recording date of the picture.

 ## Install exiftool
 #### Mac OS X example: